When to get tested for HIV

 Order an at home HIV test from Online Doctor

 If you think you may have been exposed to HIV, you can order an at home HIV test kit from LloydsPharmacy Online Doctor.
-We use a fifth-generation test that can detect HIV in your blood sample from four weeks – although it may sometimes pick up the virus earlier than this.
+We use a fifth-generation test that can detect HIV in your blood sample from 45 days – although it may sometimes pick up the virus earlier than this.

 To use our HIV test, you’ll need to order one through our secure online clinic, and be approved by one of our doctors.
 We’ll send you a kit with a finger prick device that lets you take a small blood sample.
 Post the sample back to us in a prepaid envelope and we’ll provide results confidentially within three days.